Amidst tense standoff, China goes back 2 kilometres at Galwan Valley

 While this is a welcome move, the Indian Army continues to maintain caution and is monitoring the situation closely.
 The source cited above said that the Chinese heavy armoured vehicles are still present in the depth areas of the Galwan River.

 The source also said that at present there are reports of disengagement only at the Galwan Valley.
 This has been taking place in the past 24 hours.
-India is however maintaining caution and would assess the move to see if it is genuine and would be lasting.
+India is, however, maintaining caution and would assess the move to see if it is genuine and would be lasting.

 On the Indian troops pulling back, the source said that it is being done without giving up any territorial claim.
 This is being done only to separating the two armies and also create a sense of confidence as the disengagement takes place.